Spectral Unmixing of Hyperspectral Images Based on Block Sparse Structure: Problem Formulation

 Where $y_i$ is the reflectance value at $i$th spectral band, $a_{ij}$ is the reflectance value of the $j$th endmember at the $i$th spectral band, $x_j$ is the fractional abundance of the $j$th endmember, $n_i$ represents the measurement noise for the spectral band $i$, and $q$ is the total number of endmembers.
 If it is assumed that the hyperspectral sensor collects data in L-band, (1) can be written in matrix form:

 Where $\mathbf{y}$ is an $L\times1$ vector, corresponding to the measured spectrum of the pixel, $\mathbf{A}$ is an $L\times q$ matrix comprising of $q$ pure spectral signatures (endmembers), $\mathbf{x}$ is a $q\times1$ vector containing the fractional abundances of the endmembers, and $\mathbf{n}$ is an $L\times1$ vector representing the measurement noise affecting each spectral band.
+The number of endmembers $q$ is assumed to be known in our experiments.
+To estimate $q$, virtual dimensionality estimation methods for hyperspectral data can be used \cite{VirtualDim_JSTARS_2018, JSTARS20_MultipleHypo}.
 The abundance vector of the pure elements in the combination of each pixel is usually associated with the following two constraint:

 where $1^T$ is a row vector of 1’s.
 These equations are abundance nonnegativity constraint (ANC) and abundance sum to one constraint (ASC) respectively.